Your Ultimate Bug Guide for 2021! by YAYA Organics

 ...

-RECOMMENDED REPELLENT: A specialized tick repelling formula such as TICK BAN all-natural tick repellent by YAYA Organics.
+TICK REPELLENT: Get yourself a specialized tick repelling formula such as TICK BAN all-natural tick repellent by YAYA Organics.
 TICK BAN is an extra strength, premium grade tick repellent made from a unique blend of essential oils that are proven to repel ticks, including cedarwood, peppermint, geranium, thyme, rosemary and more.
-The heart of TICK BAN is cedarwood and peppermint, which will shut down the tick’s nervous system (when sprayed on the tick directly).
 The essential oils smell amazingly fresh and uplifting, and are 100% natural and eco-friendly.
-TICK BAN is proven to repel ticks up to 4 hours and is comparable to 100% DEET in lab-testing.
-We recommend spraying TICK BAN liberally from the waist down, and spraying more often than 4 hours when in heavily infested areas (1-2 hours).
+TICK BAN is lab tested and proven effective.
+We recommend spraying TICK BAN liberally from the waist down.
+Reapply as needed (we recommend every 90 minutes).

 ...

 TICK CHECK TIPS: Daily tick checks during tick season are essential.
-Many people who have Lyme disease do not remember being bitten.
-When ticks crawl on you, they often do so undetected because they are typically very small (the nymph especially), and even worse, when they start to burrow into your skin, they release a pain-killer called kininases which numbs your nerves locally.
+When ticks crawl on you, they often do so undetected because they are typically very small (the nymph especially), and even worse, when they start to burrow into your skin, they release a pain-killer called "kininases" which numbs your nerves locally.
 This is how they get away with biting you pretty much unnoticed.
 Regular, thorough tick checks will ensure that you will detect them early and remove them before transmitting any nasty infections.
 Of course, be sure to check through the hair.
-(Ticks can be found *anyhere* on the body, but we’ve noticed they often like to go up to the hair.)
+(Ticks can be found *anywhere* on the body, but we’ve noticed they often like to go up to the hair.)
 Convenient times to do tick checks can be before or after a shower, or right before bed.
 If you have just been through a tick infested area, go ahead and do a tick check right away.
 One last tip, it’s essential to do tick checks even if you have used a bug repellent when you were outside, regardless of the specific kind, natural or synthetic/chemical.

 ...

-HOW TO REMOVE A TICK: So, if you find an attached tick on you or a family member, the first thing is don’t panic.
+HOW TO REMOVE A TICK: So, if you find a tick that's attached, the first thing to remember is don’t panic.
 Fetch some fine-toothed tweezers as soon as possible.
 Depending on how long it’s been attached, the area may appear slightly red, swollen, itchy or irritated.
-(Most people who have been diagnosed with Lyme disease do not report seeing a bullseye rash.)
-The best practice in removing a tick is with a pair of tweezers by grabbing the tick at the base of the bite, directly where the tick is attached.
+The best practice in removing a tick is with a pair of tweezers (or a TICK KEY tick-removing tool) by grabbing the tick at the base of the bite, directly where the tick is attached.
 Pull it out steadily and firmly.
-Do NOT grab the tick by the abdomen.
+Do NOT grab the tick by the abdomen - it could burst, and make things worse.

-If you want to send it away to be tested and analyzed for any possible infections, you will need to preserve the tick securely in a ziplock bag, or sealed jar.
-If that’s the case, label it with your name and the date.
-If the tick was not attached for very long (several hours), you should remove it and discard it safely by flushing it down the toilet, wrapping it in sticky tape (which will suffocate it) or drown it in a jar of alcohol.
-There may be other methods out there, but we're sharing our best practices we know of.
+If you want to send it away to be tested and analyzed for any possible infections, you will need to preserve the tick securely in a small sealable plastic bag, or a sealed jar.
+If that’s the case, label it with your name and the date you removed it.
+If the tick was not attached for very long (several hours), you should remove it and discard it safely by flushing it down the toilet, wrapping it several times in sticky tape (which will suffocate it) or drown it in a little jar of alcohol.
+There may be other methods out there, but we're sharing the common practices we know of.

 ...

 PRO-TIP IN BITE CARE: In the unfortunate case that you get bitten, you will need to carefully clean the area.
-Immediately wash the area with soap and water and/or treat with rubbing alcohol.
-Follow with an antibacterial cream, or an antibacterial essential oil such as tea tree, oregano, peppermint, lavender, eucalyptus, geranium or manuka.
+Immediately wash the area of the bite with soap and water and/or treat with rubbing alcohol.
+Follow with an antibacterial cream, or an antibacterial essential oil such as tea tree oil.
 (If you have very sensitive skin, go for geranium or lavender.)

 ...